typijs/typijs/docs/installation.md

 ### Setup Npm Symlinks

-For running examples, we need set up the [symlinks](https://docs.npmjs.com/cli/link.html) between modules as below:
+For running in local, you need set up the [symlinks](https://docs.npmjs.com/cli/link.html) between modules as below:

 1. Go to `cms-api` folders and run command
 ```